 More likely than not, this fat loss change will be obvious.

 Assuming you’ve been hitting the gym three times a week, this is pretty easy.
 You can switch up your routine to be a training day: rest day routine so that you never go more than one day without tearing down muscle fibers (consequently improving protein synthesis, stimulating metabolism, burning fat).

 If you don’t want to lift more than you already are, try going Andy’s route.
 Add in a brief 5-10 minute walk during the day, slowly working your way up to do more.
 Alternatively, try adding in 8-12 minutes of cardio prior to your weight training, and a couple extra sets of abdominal exercises post-training.

 Lastly, there’s also the options of finding a class to attend on one of your rest days, or even just getting out to do more throughout the week.

 Your supplement trio is already setting you on the right track.
 But your body has grown accustomed to the dietary changes and the increased activity.
 It’s grown comfortable.
 Now it’s time to throw in a little reminder that greatness is not found in the comfort zone.
 And likewise, no weapon of greatness has ever been forged without some fire.
 Don’t worry.
 We got you.
 These two supplements are built to ignite the flames within.

 - HEAT Fat Burner: Revolutionary cellular fat metabolizer.* Strengthens the cornerstones of peak body composition: metabolism,* thermogenesis,* healthy hormones,* natural water shedding.* And the fifth, a trifecta of energy,* focus,* and mood.*

-- RACKED BCAAs: This ingenious BCAA formula combines the best of both worlds: muscle recovery and fat loss.
-It does this with ingredients like:
+- RACKED BCAAs: This ingenious BCAA formula combines the best of both worlds: muscle recovery and fat loss when combined with exercise.* It does this with ingredients like: